peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

-True if this context has a mutable Flags field; otherwise, false.
+ `true`  if this context has a mutable Flags field, otherwise,  `false` .

 ### HasMaxPrecision